snhuber/moneyMaker/README.md

 ```
 moneyMaker repository
 Python 3.6
-ib_insync installed (and its requirements from https://github.com/erdewit/ib_insync)
+ib_insync (and its requirements from https://github.com/erdewit/ib_insync)
 ```